microsoft/botframework/README.md

 The Bot Framework SDK v4 - Version 4.6 new capabilites in preview.

 - [Adaptive Dialog][47] | [docs][48] | [C# samples][49] :: Adaptive Dialogs enable developers to build conversations that can be dynamically changed as the conversation progresses.
-    - An Adaptive dialog now includes trigger to action pairs, recognizer and generator.
+    - Adaptive dialog now includes trigger to action pairs, recognizer, and generator.
 This makes every adaptive dialog self-contained and easy to compose.
     - Events have been cleaned up to correspond to activity level events and dialog level events.
     - Regex recognizer now supports 10+ prebuilt entity types
     - Triggers, actions have been refined based on feedback